isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <summary><strong>Why is public blockchains used?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>TradeTrust facilitates trusted digital document exchanges for cross-border
-trade and logistics, involving various parties across different geographies.
-It utilizes Blockchain or Distributed Ledger Technology to demonstrate provenance, essential for the legitimacy of documents such as Bills of Lading.
-Non-Fungible Tokens (NFTs) are used to ensure singularity of the record for transferable documents, with Blockchain recording the NFT transactions.</p>
+<p>TradeTrust utilizes public Blockchain or Distributed Ledger Technology
+to demonstrate provenance, essential for the legitimacy of documents such as Bills of Lading.
+Non-Fungible Tokens (NFTs) are used to ensure the singularity of the record for transferable documents, with blockchain recording the NFT transactions to electronically endorse and transfer the ownership of a trade financing document among stakeholders along a trade flow.
-<p>TradeTrust relies on public blockchain technology like Ethereum or Polygon
-to electronically endorse and transfer the ownership of a trade financing document among stakeholders along a trade flow.
 This choice was deliberate to <strong>eliminate the need for a central authority</strong> or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
 <p></p>
 </div>
 </details>